MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/10_introduction.md

 Some of these features, like the Toolsetter and Touch Probe, require hardware support.

-If you don't have the hardware for one more of these features, MillenniumOS will fall back to guided, but manual processes which will allow you to achieve the same thing.
+If you don't have the hardware for one or more of these features, MillenniumOS will fall back to guided, but manual processes which will allow you to achieve the same thing.

 This allows us to use the same gcode dialect for machines which have any combination of feature support.